annapatata/Pulse-University/README.md

     1. install.sql contains the creation of tables, the triggers, the constraints,the views and the indexes
     2. load.sql contains the data that populate our database
     3. queries.sql contains the queries Q01-Q15 and the corresponding output Q01_out-Q15_out
 - report : explains our train of thought and summarizes the key points of our implementation

 ## Testing
+With the help of AI tools we created the data below to populate our database.
-- 9 Festivals
+- 9 Festivals (2 future)
 - 90 Artists
 - 17 Bands
 - 683 Employments